Devour Madrid Food Tours | 12 Things You Eat On The Ultimate Spanish Food Tour

 8th Stop: La Campana for bocadillo de calamares

-Madrid doesn’t really do street food yet but if you want their version, head to La Campana for their bocadillo de calamares.
+Madrid doesn’t really do street food like other places.
+But if you want their version, head to La Campana for their bocadillo de calamares (calamari sandwich).
 If you’re not a calamari fan they do a sandwich with peppers.
-I have to say the calamari is perfect and not chewy!
+The calamari is perfect though and not chewy!

 9th Stop: Torrons Vincens for turrón